MLXIO

 Defining SIEM Tools and Enterprise Security Platforms

-Understanding the fundamental differences between SIEM tools and enterprise security platforms is key to making an informed investment.
+Understanding the distinction between SIEM tools and broader enterprise security platforms is essential before making a security investment.

 What is a SIEM Tool?